awwaiid/thelackthereof/content/Predicting the Future.md

 Science is really the art of predicting the future.
 What we consider "free will" is itself the same thing... our ability to predict the future.
 Therefore science is the mechanism through which we increase our ability to predict the future and thereby increase our free-will.

-Lets consider the "scientific method" itself.
+Let's consider the "scientific method" itself.
 Here is the scientific method in four steps (from [http://teacher.nsrl.rochester.edu/phy_labs/AppendixE/AppendixE.html this site]), along with some commentary:

 <blockquote>
 # Observation and description of a phenomenon or group of phenomena.